-The Centre for Peacebuilding’s approach to developing activities is guided by the principles of empirically-demand-driven support to peacebuilding that helps analyse and address underlying causes of the conflict and support enhanced peacebuilding efforts to those best placed to engage.
+The Initiative for Peacebuilding’s approach to developing activities is guided by the principles of empirically-demand-driven support to peacebuilding that helps analyse and address underlying causes of the conflict and support enhanced peacebuilding efforts to those best placed to engage.

-The three arms of the Centre for Peacebuilding – research, engagement, and education – aim to contribute to peacebuilding efforts in the region with the overall goal of enhancing the disciplinary knowledge base for more sustainable peace work.
-All projects undertaken under the Centre for Peacebuilding will be interdisciplinary, and focused on developing knowledge, understanding and analyses of conflicts and issues that seek to support and strengthen peacebuilding approaches in the region.
+The three arms of the Initiative for Peacebuilding – research, engagement, and education – aim to contribute to peacebuilding efforts in the region with the overall goal of enhancing the disciplinary knowledge base for more sustainable peace work.
+All projects undertaken under the Initiative for Peacebuilding will be interdisciplinary, and focused on developing knowledge, understanding and analyses of conflicts and issues that seek to support and strengthen peacebuilding approaches in the region.

 Photo Credit: Ian ‘Fred’ Smith, DFAT